 October 12th marked the anniversary of the day in 1492 when Christopher Columbus (or Cristoforo Colombo, or Cristóbal Colón, depending on which biography you believe) and his Spanish ships arrived to America for the first time.
 And we heard, again, that we were celebrating the day in which “Columbus discovered America,” which makes no sense.

 He, of course, didn’t discover anything.
 Columbus was stubbornly ignorant, had miscalculated the circumference of the Earth, and believed to his death that he had reached Asia.
 Before him, other Europeans had reached America.
 But, more importantly, before Columbus’ arrival, there were already millions of people living in America, who we could say had “discovered it” already.

-Yet, the United States still officially calls this day “Columbus Day,” even though it celebrates a lost sailor and murderous tyrant who was responsible of starting one of the greatest genocides in human history.
+Yet, the United States still officially calls this day “Columbus Day,” even though it celebrates a lost sailor and murderous tyrant who was responsible for starting one of the greatest genocides in human history.

 Other countries in the American continent are already past this.
 Many Latin American countries (including Colombia, which is named after Columbus, no less) call October 12th “Día de la raza” (or “Race Day”), as a celebration of their mixed heritage (which brings its own problems).
 Venezuela calls it “Día de la resistencia indígena” (or “Day of Indigenous Resistance”), while many in the United States have been promoting an “Indigenous Peoples’ Day” instead.

 So, on October 12th, 1492, nothing was discovered.
 And Columbus is not a character we should be celebrating.
 But let’s stop for a moment and think about that last part of the sentence: “Columbus discovered America,” because here we have another problem.
 What is that “America”?